Flint: Comparison with ferrocerium

-Flint and steel used to strike sparks were superseded in the 20th century by ferrocerium (sometimes referred to as "flint", although not true flint, "mischmetal", "hot spark", "metal match", or "fire steel").
+Flint and steel used to strike sparks were superseded in the 20th century by ferrocerium (sometimes referred to as "mischmetal", "hot spark", "metal match", "fire steel", or simply but inaccurately as just "flint").
 This human-made material, when scraped with any hard, sharp edge, produces sparks that are much hotter than obtained with natural flint and steel, allowing use of a wider range of tinders.
 Because it can produce sparks when wet and can start fires when used correctly, ferrocerium is commonly included in survival kits.
 Ferrocerium is used in many lighters, where it is referred to as "a flint".

 Fragmentation

 Flint's utility as a fire starter is hampered by its property of uneven expansion under heating, causing it to fracture, sometimes violently, during heating.
 This tendency is enhanced by the impurities found in most samples of flint that may expand to a greater or lesser degree than the surrounding stone, and is similar to the tendency of glass to shatter when exposed to heat, and can become a drawback when flint is used as a building material.